NewAmazingPVP/ProxyPlayerNotify/README.md

 # This config file contains settings for the ProxyPlayerNotify plugin.
 # Use this file to customize the join/leave messages and permissions.
+# Use \n to create multiple lines/messages to players.
+# Set message to "" to not send any message/empty.

 # Network Join Message
 # This message is displayed when a player joins the network.
 # Placeholders available: %player%, %lp_prefix%, %lp_suffix%, %server%, %time%.
 join_message: "%player% has joined the network (Logged in server: %server%) at %time%"

+# Network Private Join Message
+# This message is displayed only to the player who joins the network.
+# It has a higher priority than the public join message.
+# Placeholders available: %player%, %lp_prefix%, %lp_suffix%, %server%, %time%.
+join_private_message: "&aWelcome, %player%!\n&bYou have joined the server %server% at %time%.\nEnjoy your stay!"

 # Servers Switch Message
 # This message is displayed when a player switches to a different server.